 Do you have a desire in your heart to spend time with the Lord, but just have no idea how to?
 Do you hear people say that they “hear” Him, but don’t really understand how that happens?
 Do you want to know what it looks like to spend time Jesus?

 I put together a list of ways that I personally spend time with God.
-I hope you find it helpful and can implement some of them into your own relationship with Christ.
+I hope you find it helpful and can implement some of them into your own life.

 1. Bible- I think we all know that being a Christian means reading the Bible, right?
 But how?
-This is still something I’m figuring out, but after I’m done reading my kid’s Bible that I have absolutely loved and am close to finishing, I plan to dive deep into my real Bible (This is the Bible I have and you can also find some super cute ones on this site in the “bibles” tab if on the hunt for one).
-I found a “read the Bible in one year” guide that I’m planning to work at (and I can’t remember where I found it), but here are some on pinterest that I found too.
-I was doing some searching and my goal is to look at the assigned passages and then 1. read it one time through.
+This is still something I’m figuring out and learning more everyday that I spend time in the Word.
+I really enjoy reading my children’s Bible to gain a basic understanding of different stories from the Bible.
+Then, I like to go to the real Bible and dig deeper and analyze the stories in a more applicable way.
+I also have found a “read the Bible in one year” guide that I’m planning to work at (and I can’t remember where I found it), but here are some on Pinterest that I found too if that is something you are interested in.
+Or, you can just open your Bible, dig in, and pray that God speaks to you through scripture.
+Typically my method to reading my Bible looks like this: 1.
+Read it through one time.
 So, just a general brief read to understand what’s going on.
-Then 2. read it a second time.
-This time I’ll pay more attention to detail and analyzing it a little more.
+Then 2.
+Read it a second time.
+This time I pay more attention to detail and analyze it a little more.
 Then 3.
 What is the passage saying?
-I’ll write down what I think the passage is saying and what Jesus is saying through His words.
+I write down what I think the passage is saying and what Jesus is saying through His words.
 And last but not least, 4.
 What is Jesus saying to me through this?
 This is the most important part.
 How is it applicable?
 How does this relate to my life and what is God trying to tell me through this passage?
-I’m going to write it down and that will give me something to focus on throughout the day.
-I also might write one verse down that stuck out the most to me and try to “memorize” it in a sense and meditate on it throughout the day.
-Again, I haven’t started this process yet, but it’s something I plan to do once I am done with my other readings.
-You might find this helpful if you have no idea where to start with reading the Bible.
+Sometimes I write verses on notecards that stick out to be to give me something to focus on and throughout the day.
+Sometimes I try to “memorize” them and sometimes not.
+I don’t follow this method to a T every time, it’s just a template that I sometimes walk through when I am trying to read and understand scripture.
+Some days, I simply read.
+Others days I try to dive deeper.
+You might find this helpful if you have no idea where to start and I hope this at least gives you some guidance if the Bible is overwhelming or confusing to you (the way it felt for me for a long time, and definitely still does a lot of days).

 2. Christian Music- Life happens.
 We get busy and sometimes, not purposefully, spending time in the Word can get put on the back burner.
 One thing I do fairly consistently to spend time with Jesus is play Christian music on my down time.
 When I’m in the car or in the gym I find stations or the radio to listen to to keep my mind in the right place.